Tinkay Ka Sahara: Production

 In September 2021, in an interview with an online portal screenwriter Zanjabeel Asim Shah revealed the title of one of her upcoming projects, Tinkay Ka Sahara.
 The principal photography began in August 2022.
 The first teaser of the series was released on 3 September 2022.

 Reception

 The show received positive reviews right from the beginning.
 Sonia Hussain and Haroon Shahid were praised for their performances.
 It received high views on YouTube and good ratings on TV.
 The first episode got 4.2 TRPs, 2nd episode got 4.4 TRPs and the 3rd episode got 6.3 TRPs.
-The ratings further increased as the 4th and 5th episodes fetched 5.6 and 5.5 TRPs.
+The ratings further increased as the fourth and fifth episodes fetched 5.6 and 5.5 TRPs.
 The twist in the 7th episode made the show receive 6.1 TRPs.
 And the next episode again got good ratings of 6.9 TRPs.
-9th episode received ratings of 5.9 TRPs.
+The ninth episode received ratings of 5.9 TRPs.
 10th episode received 5.9 TRPs.